major/rpm-azure-cli/README.md

+# azure-cli is now a Fedora package! 🎉

+Install it in F35 or later with `dnf install azure-cli`.
+You can also view the [package source](https://src.fedoraproject.org/rpms/azure-cli).

-# Azure CLI/SDK RPM packaging
+## Azure CLI/SDK RPM packaging

 This is a tracker for getting the Azure CLI and SDK packaged in Fedora.